muzzleburst/beginning_cpp23/README.md

 ### 1. Clone the Apress Source Repository

-Before building, you must clone the official Apress repository containing the source code examples:
+Before building, you must clone the official Apress repository containing the source code examples.

+#### Using VS Code (Recommended)

+1. Press `Ctrl+Shift+P` to open the Command Palette
+2. Type "Tasks: Run Task"
+3. Select "Setup: Clone Apress Source Repository"

+#### Using Command Line

 ```bash
 ./setup_source.sh
 ```

-This script will clone the Apress repository to `../beginning-cpp23-source/` (a sibling directory).
+This will clone the Apress repository to `../beginning-cpp23-source/` (a sibling directory).

 ### 2. Build the GCM Cache